 Conclusion

-Computer Science Salary – FAQs
+Computer Science Salary – FAQ

 What are the career prospects for computer science graduates in South Africa?